 Ideas: You’d need the Advanced plan to sync with your dev tool.
 For 15 seats, you’d pay $6,480 per year.

 Feedback: You’d need the Advanced plan to connect to your support tools.
 For 15 seats, you’d pay another $6,480 per year.

 Roadmaps: You’d need just the Essentials plan to make your roadmaps.
 For 15 seats, you’d pay another $4,320 per year.

 Total: For all three, you’d pay $17,280 annually.

-(Compare with Savio: For the same features in Savio and 15 seats, you would need the Scaling plan for $199/month or $2,388 per year.
-Savio would save you $14,892 annually, although, note that you would still need another tool for the roadmaps.)
+(Compare with Savio: For the same features in Savio, you would need the Professional plan.
+15 seats would cost you $626/m or $7,500 per year.
+Savio would save you over $9,700 annually.)

 ProdPad reviews—is it worth the cost?

 Product management software is a significant investment—especially if you have a large team.
 Is ProdPad worth it?

 Users give it reasonable marks—it’s currently sitting at a 3.9 out of 5 on Capterra.
 Here’s what ProdPad users say about the tool—it’s pros and cons.